N4 Flight Software N4

 WIFI network configuration

-The software is written such that it allows the launch crew to connect to any WIFI they are using, without hardcoding the WIFI credentials into the flight software.
-Follow the procedure below to connect to the WIFI:
+The software is written such that it allows connection to any WIFI being used, without hardcoding the WIFI credentials into the flight software.
+This will make the launch preparation faster as no code uploading needs to be done on-site.
+Follow the procedure below to connect to WIFI:

-1. When powered on, the flight computer will create an open WIFI network called "flight-computer".
+• When powered on, the flight computer will create an open WIFI network called "flight-computer-1".
 This network will be visible on any device within range.

-3. Open the browser and go to the following IP address "192.168.4.1".
-This should open the following window in your browser. [image here]
+• Open the browser and go to the following IP address "192.168.4.1".
+This should open the following window in your browser.

 MQTT configuration